Skip to the main content.

 Privacy and Cybersecurity risk management considerations must be integrated in all phases of the lifecycle including design, development, deployment, evaluation, and use of AI systems.
 Furthermore, Privacy and Cybersecurity risks from AI must also be considered and integrated holistically in the organization's risk management strategy.
 As part of the effort to address AI trustworthiness characteristics such as “Secure and Resilient” and “Privacy-Enhanced,” organizations may consider leveraging available standards (i.e., NIST, ISO-42001, HITRUST) and guidance that aim in reducing security and privacy risks.

-We work with your team to understand requirements and priorities, both tactical and strategic, and develop a roadmap to help you deploy and maintain AI systems that align with your organizational goals with clarity.
+We work with your team to understand requirements and priorities, both tactical and strategic, and establish a roadmap to help you design, deploy and maintain AI systems that align with your organizational goals with clarity and meet regulatory requirements.

 AI Security Lifecycle Activities